tuliofalmeida/bacteria/pipeline/README.md

 4. Configure [Python inside MATLAB](https://fr.mathworks.com/help/matlab/matlab_external/install-supported-python-implementation.html)
 5. Add the scripts _pipeline.m,pipeline2.m_ and _pipelineSeg.m_ in the _batch_ folder
 6. Add the script _loadConstants_pipeline.m_ in the _settings_ folder
-7. Create a folder called _pipeline_ (or whatever name you want, you can also use the pipeline folder when downloading the repositories)
+7. Create a folder called _pipeline_ (or whatever name you want, you can also use the pipeline folder (this one) when downloading the repositories)
 8. Put the _pipeline.py_ and _functions_pipeline.py_ in the same the folder that you choosed

 ## Running the pipeline